awsdocs/amazon-rekognition-developer-guide/doc_source/images-orientation.md

 ------
 #### [ Python ]

 This example uses the PIL/Pillow image library to get the image width and height\.
 For more information, see [Pillow](https://pillow.readthedocs.io/en/stable/)\.
 This example preserves exif metadata which you might need elsewhere in your application\.
-If you choose to not save the exif metadata, the estimated orientation is returned from the call to `RecognizeCelebrities`\.

 In the function `main`, replace the value of `photo` with the name and path of an image that is stored locally in either \.png or \.jpg format\.